Retail design

-Retail design is a creative and commercial discipline that combines several different areas of expertise together in the design and construction of retail space.
-Retail design is primarily a specialized practice of architecture and interior design; however, it also incorporates elements of industrial design, graphic design, ergonomics, and advertising.
+Retail design is a multidisciplinary field of architecture and interior design concerned with the design and construction of retail environments.
+It also draws on industrial design, graphic design, ergonomics, and advertising.

-Retail design is a very specialized discipline due to the heavy demands placed on retail space.
-Because the primary purpose of retail space is to stock and sell product to consumers, the spaces must be designed in a way that promotes an enjoyable and hassle-free shopping experience for the consumer.
+Retail design is a specialized discipline concerned with the functional and commercial requirements of retail space.
+Because retail environments are designed to display and sell products to consumers, their layouts and physical features are planned to support the shopping experience and the presentation of merchandise.

-For example, research shows that male and female shoppers who were accidentally touched from behind by other shoppers left a store earlier than people who had not been touched and evaluated brands more negatively.
+Research has shown that aspects of the physical retail environment can influence shoppers' behaviour and evaluations.
+For example, one study found that accidental interpersonal touch affected shopping time and consumers' evaluations of brands.
+The design of a retail space also varies according to the type of merchandise being sold; for example, a bookstore may require extensive shelving for categorized products, while a clothing store may require more open space for product display.
 The space must be specially-tailored to the kind of product being sold in that space; for example, a bookstore requires many large shelving units to accommodate small products that can be arranged categorically while a clothing store requires more open space to fully display product.

 Retail spaces, especially when they form part of a retail chain, must also be designed to draw people into the space to shop.
-The storefront must act as a billboard for the store, often employing large display windows that allow shoppers to see into the space and the product inside.
+The storefront must act as a billboard for the store, often employing large display windows that allow shoppers to see into the space and the products inside.
 In the case of a retail chain, the individual spaces must be unified in their design.